freedomofpress/securedrop-builder/README.md

 repo that are not in the FPF PyPI mirror, then the maintainer needs to do the following (we are taking `securedrop-client` project as example):

-### 1. Sync the wheels locally

-Sync all of the latest wheels `make fetch-wheels`

-### 2. Create updated build-requirements.txt for the project
+### 1. Create updated build-requirements.txt for the project

 From the `securedrop-debian-packaging` directory,